• Skip to primary navigation

 Gluten-free muffins fresh from the oven.

-Cool on a wire rack for 5 minutes and then remove the muffins from the pan and continue to cool on the wire rack.
+• Place the pan on a wire rack for 5 minutes.
+Then, remove the muffins from the pan and continue to cool on the wire rack.

-Enjoy warm or completely cool and store in a sealed container for 3-4 days.
-Can be frozen for up to 3 months.
+• Enjoy warm or completely cool and store in a sealed container for 3-4 days.
+They can be frozen for up to 3 months.

 Gluten-free chocolate chip muffins with one cut in half.

-• Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s All-Purpose Flour and Better Batter.
+Gluten-Free Flour: My favorite gluten-free and dairy-free flour blends are Pamela’s All-Purpose Flour and Better Batter.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon of xanthan gum per cup of the flour mix.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of the flour mix.

 Print